TheoLvs/cosmos/README.md

 - Performance evaluation

 ## Philosophy
-``fastml`` goal is to stand on the shoulder of giants and not reinvent the wheel everytime you are doing a simple analysis.
+``cosmos`` goal is to stand on the shoulder of giants and not reinvent the wheel everytime you are doing a simple analysis.
 Hence, it will wrap code and functionalities from state of the art python libraries in 2019:
 - Scikit Learn mostly
 - NLP libraries (NLTK, SpaCy)
 - Plotly express and other visualisation libraries